 April 2006 at the Albuquerque Arts Alliance Gallery, 1100 San Mateo NE, Albuquerque, NM.
 The second group show of juried work by guild

 members was also held at the Arts Alliance Gallery May 2 - June 2, 2008.
 Click Here for current information on our plans for a 2014 exhibit.

-the Council's ongoing efforts to publicize and encourage
+another component of the Council's ongoing efforts to publicize and

-interest in the fiber arts.
-We publish a bi-monthly Fiber Arts
+encourage interest in the fiber arts.
+We publish a monthly electronic

-Newsletter of events and exhibits in New Mexico.
-Click Here
+Fiber Arts Newsletter (eFAN) of events and exhibits in New Mexico.

 © 2010 Albuquerque Fiber Arts Council, Inc.

 The Fiber Arts Fiesta is the Council's main fundraiser

 and is presented biennially in odd years with the cooperation